best-surrogacy-agencies-in-california

 Not all surrogacy agencies are structured the same way.
 Before reviewing specific agencies, here’s what actually separates strong programs from average ones.

-- Surrogate compensation.
-Base pay ranges widely across agencies.
-Surrogates should ask for the full package breakdown — base pay, monthly allowances, milestone bonuses, and escrow protections — not just the headline number.
+• Surrogate compensation.
+Pay ranges widely across agencies.
+Surrogates should ask for the full package breakdown — total compensation, monthly allowances, milestone bonuses, and escrow protections — not just the headline number.

 7 Best Surrogacy Agencies in California

-Surrogate pay figures reflect publicly available base compensation.
-Total intended parent costs vary based on surrogate experience, number of transfers, legal fees, and IVF costs.
+* Surrogate pay figures reflect publicly available total compensation.
+Intended parent costs vary based on surrogate experience, number of transfers, legal fees, and IVF costs.

 Here is our breakdown of the seven best surrogacy agencies in California for 2026, evaluated across the criteria above.